jetbrains-academy/python-course-template/README.md

 > Click the <kbd>Use this template</kbd> button and clone it in IntelliJ IDEA.

-**JetBrains Academy Python course template** is a repository that provides a pure template to make it easier to create a new Java course with the [JetBrains Academy plugin][ref:plugin.marketplace] (check out the [Creating a repository from a template][gh:template] article).
+**JetBrains Academy Python course template** is a repository that provides a pure template to make it easier to create a new Python course with the [JetBrains Academy plugin][ref:plugin.marketplace] (check out the [Creating a repository from a template][gh:template] article).

 The main goal of this template is to speed up the setup phase